properCase/blessed/docs/styling.md

 ```

 Elements are rendered with the lower elements in the children array being
 painted first.
-In terms of the painter's algorithm, the lowest indicies in the
+In terms of the painter's algorithm, the lowest indices in the
 array are the furthest away, just like in the DOM.